Samiha07/project_event_management_system-main/README.md

 ⌨️  Using Django Template Inheritance
  * By creating custom templates of the app structure and applying the UI of the app front end

-⌨️  Data Definition :

- * Data has 3 main categories that will be temporary data, semi-persistent data and persistent data.
- * Temporary Data has User Input, Selected Blog Posts.
-This data is also used immediately and lost thereafter.
-It also stored in memory including Variables.
- * Semi-Persistent Data is used for user authentication status.
-This data is also stored for a longer time but may be lost so that it can be re-created.
- * Persistent Data is used for blog posts, orders and so on.
-It is used for the data to stored forever and must not be lost.
-It can be also stored in a Database.

 ⌨️  Using Models